BolivarTech/Rust_Async_Example/readme.md

 ## This Repository

-On this Repository are implemented async examples using Tokio spawn and spawn_blocking as references.
+On this Repository are implemented asynchronous Rust examples using Tokio spawn and spawn_blocking as references.

+The code defines an asynchronous Rust application using the Tokio runtime.
+It includes a main function that spawns multiple asynchronous tasks, such as async_fn, async_fn2, and long_cycle, which perform asynchronous database reads and prime number calculations respectively.
+The PrimeVerification struct is used to store the result of prime number checks, and a corresponding test module is present to verify the prime number detection logic.

 ## Conclusion